Unsupported Browser Detected

 Graphic with image of Earth in the center and corals, seals, and fish with the rise of temperatures to illustrate climate change

-Earth Day is April 22, a time to celebrate our incredible planet.
+Earth Day is a time to celebrate our incredible planet.
 It is also a time to recognize the serious challenges ahead, especially in the face of a changing climate.
 We know climate change is already impacting our ocean and coastal resources.
-This week, we are showcasing the ways NOAA Fisheries scientists are using the best available science to prepare for and respond to changing climate and ocean conditions.
+This week, we are showcasing the ways NOAA Fisheries is preparing for and responding to changing climate and ocean conditions.

 Earth Week Features